-- Early out is defined as leaving within thirty minutes (30) minutes prior to assigned clinical dismissal time. - Same day request for early out will be documented in Canvas as a 50% absence toward clinical grade. - Student must email the Clinical Coordinator with a minimum of two (2) days prior notice to adjust time (i.e. come in early to leave early for an appointment).
+- Early out is defined as leaving within thirty minutes (30) minutes prior to assigned clinical dismissal time. - Same day request for early out will be documented in Canvas as a 50% absence toward clinical grade. - Unscheduled/unapproved early out from clinical will be factored in towards the overall missed class/clinical time.
+Each clinical lateness/early out will count as a 0.25 incident. - Student must email the Clinical Coordinator with a minimum of two (2) days prior notice to adjust time (i.e., come in early to leave early for an appointment).
 No penalty will be assessed on "with permission" request.